 What are super krewes?

-The Super Krewe are more modern krewe organisation.
-Their floats are often are much bigger and more modern and mechanical then the traditional parades.
+The Super Krewe’s are modern krewe organisations.
+Their floats are often much bigger and more modern and mechanical than the traditional parades.
 The Super Krewes also throw wild parties immediately after their parades instead of throwing a ball.
 Super Krewes will also feature celebrity carnival kings.

 The Super Krewe Parades start the Saturday before Mardi Gras Day and begin with Super Krewe Endymion putting on a huge parade.
-The following night features another huge paradefrom Super Krewe Bacchus.
+The following night there is another epic, larege parade thrown by the Super Krewe Bacchus.

 Can I join a Krewe?